Cantido/loom/README.md

 Events are JSON-encoded according to the CloudEvents spec and stored at `events/<event-source>/<event-id>.json`.
 When an event is appended to a stream, a symlink is created at `streams/<stream-id>/<revsion-number>.json`.
+Event source and ID values are encoded in "x-www-form-urlencoded" form so they are safe for URLs and filesystems.

 ## Installation